 Her voice grew somber.

 "Our projections indicate we will end up being able to send about one hundred thousand.
 That's a ten to one ratio.
 I know we fight the demons twenty‐five‐to‐one, but this will be different.
 I wish we could send more.
 We are taking a risk.
-One hundred thousand is roughly six percent of our member count.
+One hundred thousand is roughly three percent of our member count.
 I don't want anyone going who doesn't understand the risks involved."

 "You can count on us!" someone in the audience shouted.